Ian-Soares/Cisco-IOS-Script-Maker/README.md

 - [x] Enable secret

-- [x] Create VLANs and attribute it to a interface and/or a interface range
+- [x] Create VLANs and attribute it to the interfaces

-- [x] Set IP Address to a interface or a interface range
+- [x] Set IP Address to interfaces

-- [x] Shutdown or no shutdown in a interface or interface range
+- [x] Shutdown or no shutdown in the interfaces

 - [x] Define static and default ip routing